Obelus: In mathematics

 This form of the obelus was also occasionally used as a mathematical symbol for subtraction in Northern Europe; such usage continued in some parts of Europe (including Norway and, until fairly recently, Denmark).
-In Italy, Poland and Russia, this notation is sometimes used in engineering to denote a range of values.
+In Italy, Poland and Russia, this notation is sometimes used in engineering to denote a range of values (for example, "24.1÷25.6" means the range of values between 24.1 and 25.6).

 In some commercial and financial documents, especially in Germany and Scandinavia, another form of the obelus – the commercial minus sign – is used to signify a negative remainder of a division operation.